Cam Newton Gives Up Sex To Be A Better Quarterback

-In a recent interview for The Late Late Show With James Corden, Carolina Panthers’ player Cam Newton claimed that abstaining from sex makes him a better quarterback.
+In a recent interview for The Late Late Show With James Corden, Carolina Panthers quarterback Cam Newton claimed that abstaining from sex makes him a better player.
 So, Newton is taking some time off and avoiding that particular bedroom activity, according to TMZ.
 During the interview with James Corden, Newton was discussing his reasons for becoming vegan.
 While Newton was talking about some changes he is making so that he can play at the top of his game, the topic of sex came up.

 “Every month, it’s been the off-season, I try to challenge myself in many different ways,” Newton said, according to People.